zuozhenggh/learning-library/developer-library/rest-services-for-adb-appDevLive/secure_endpoints/secure_endpoints.md

-# RESTful Services for your Autonomous Database
+# RESTful Services for your Autonomous Database - Securing a REST Endpoint

 ## Introduction

-In this lab you will use the SQL Developer Web browser-based tool, connect to your Autonomous Database and REST enable tables and views and/or develop custom RESTful Services based on your SQL and PL/SQL code.
+In this lab you will Securing the REST Endpoint

-Estimated Lab Time: 30-45 minutes
+Estimated Lab Time: 10 minutes

 ### Objectives